Best buoyancy shorts for triathletes to swim faster in 2026

 6. Huub Alta Buoyancy Shorts

-- $122 / £99.99
+| Price | $122 / £99.99 |

 At the more expensive end of the scale, these Huub Alta buoyancy shorts are made with Huub’s X-0 Skeleton™, which aims to help with your body and kicking alignment in the water, while also improving your core stability.

 If you’re a fan of Huub’s wetsuits, you’ll be pleased to hear its buoyancy shorts are designed in a similar fashion.
-There are plenty of sizes to choose from too, from S to XXL.
+There are plenty of sizes to choose from too, from XS to XXL.

-What to look out for in a pair of buoyancy shorts
+Features to look for in buoyancy shorts

 Buoyancy profile